AMZ-Racing/fsd-resources/README.md

   - optical_speed_sensor: Contains ground speed data in a geometry_msgs/TwistStamped message type.
 This sensor is a Kistler Correvit SFII.
 The position of this sensor in the car frame is x= -0.41m y= 0.27 m.

   - wheel_rpm : contains the wheel speed data in a geometry_msgs/QuaternionStamped message type. x -> front left wheel, y -> front right wheel. z -> rear left wheel. w -> rear right wheel.
 The data is expressed in rpm's.
-The distance to thefront axel is 0.81m, to the rear axel 0.72m, and the wheelbase of the car is 1.2m.
+The distance to thefront axel is 0.81m, to the rear axel 0.72m, and the track width is 1.2m.

   - imu : Contains the accelerometer and gyroscopes information in a sensor_msgs/Imu message type.
 This sensor is an SBG ellipse-N. The position of this sensor in the car frame is x = 0.0 m, y = 0.0 m.